khushn/carnd_p2/writeup.md

 [image8]: ./images_from_web/stop.jpg "Traffic Sign 5"

 ## Rubric Points

-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+Below I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.